ericlewis/playdate-itchio-sync/README.md

 1. Run `syncpd`.
 2. Follow the prompts for your credentials, they will be saved locally.
 3. A sync will kick off.
 4. You are done!
-From now on, just run `syncpd`.
+From now on, just run `syncpd`, your credentials are saved.

 ## Notes
 - Will not work with accounts that use two-factor authentication on itch.io.